vilrolf/DiscGolfPutting/README.md

 Android app for practicing putting in disc golf.
 Currently in Aplha Testing. http://imgur.com/a/4hxNV

+Code quality varies greatly.
+This is my first somewhat big android project, and i've gotten a lot better as i have continued working on it, however i have not gone back and fixed the old classes.
+So classes like "MainActivity" and "GameActivity" is a mess.
+Someday i will go back and work on it.

 https://play.google.com/apps/testing/com.myApp.vilrolf.discgolfputting

 Use this page for for bugreports and suggestions.